 7. You will develop great DIY techniques

 DIY or "Do It Yourself" is one of the more exciting reasons to get into Electrical Engineering.
-When you know how stuff works, what usually malfunctions and what are the basic rules of Electrical Engineering, you can make your own stuff, instead of searching for it and buying it.
+When you know how power generation, control panels and electrical systems work, how to transmit energy, what usually malfunctions and what are the basic rules of Electrical and Computer Engineering, you can make your own systems and devices, instead of searching and buying them.

 And it’s not just everyday fixes, like changing a light bulb or a faulty fuse: you will also be able to cope with more complex problems within your household and those of your friends and family.
 And that doesn't only save you money, but also works great as a pick-up line...

 Maybe you heard of some random folks named Alexander Graham Bell, Michael Faraday, Heinrich Rudolf Hertz, Nikola Tesla, Alessandro Volta, and Robert Watson-Watt.
 All of them were Electrical Engineering majors and all of them left a huge legacy behind in their field.

 There are also famous people who changed careers mid-life, but the influence of Electrical Engineering remained and kept them at a steady, upward climb.
 Personalities like Steve Wozniak, long-time business partner of a fellow named Steve Jobs, Mike Bloomberg, former Mayor of New York City, and, last, but not least, Rowan Atkinson, aka the amazing Mr. Bean; all of them were helped by the intuition and problem-solving skills they developed as electrical engineers and managed to occupy a high position in the field they transitioned into.

 9. It will never be boring, as new gadgets come out all the time